JonLatane/jonline/docs/protocol.md

 <a name="jonline-GetEventsRequest"></a>

 ### GetEventsRequest
+Request to get Events in a formatted *per-EventInstance* structure. i.e. the response will carry duplicate `Event`s with the same ID if that `Event` has multiple `EventInstance`s in the time frame the client asked for.

+These structured EventInstances are ordered by start time unless otherwise specified (specifically, `EventListingType.NEWLY_ADDED_EVENTS`).

 Valid GetEventsRequest formats:
 - `{[listing_type: PublicEvents]}`                 (TODO: get ServerPublic/GlobalPublic events you can see)
 - `{listing_type:MyGroupsEvents|FollowingEvents}`  (TODO: get events for groups joined or user followed; auth required)